13 DAYS CYCLING WEST CHINA

 The tour of Qinghai Lake International Road Cycling Race (TDQL) is held in July every year.
 More than 100 riders in 20 teams from five continents participate in this event over a distance of approx. 1344 km.
 You will be cycling along this route amidst impressive scenery.

 The province of Sichuan lies in central-western China and is one of the country’s major industrial bases.
-The territory of the province and its vicinity were the cradle of unique local civilizations, which can be dated to at least 15th century BC.
+The territory of the province and its vicinity were the cradles of unique local civilizations, which can be dated to at least 15th century BC.
 The area lies in the Sichuan basin and is surrounded by the Himalaya to the west, Qinling range to the north, and mountainous areas of Yunnan to the south.
 Because of its location and fertile plains, Sichuan is called “Tianfu Zhi Guo” in Chinese, which means “the Heavenly Country”.
 The Yangtze River flows through the basin and thus is upstream to areas of eastern China.
 The Minjiang River in central Sichuan is a tributary of the upper Yangtze River, which it joins at Yibin.

 The majority of the population is Han Chinese, who are found scattered throughout the province.
 Significant minorities of Tibetans, Yi, Qiang, and Naxi reside in the western portion, which is a part of historic Tibet’s Kham region.